Quick version: these are the best gifts for nurses after delivering your baby (or babies!).

 It still put a huge smile on the face of every nurse who came through the door during our hospital stay.
 Since Millie did come early the first few nurses that took care of us didn't get their gifts from me, but I kept a list of their names in my phone and once Neil brought the gifts for nurses from home I coordinated with my nurse at the time to make sure they all got them!

-I'm going to let Heidi spill the deets on all of her favorite gifts for nurses that she has received or that she thinks every L&D nurse would absolutely love!
+I'm going to let my friend spill the deets on all of her favorite gifts for nurses that she's received or that she thinks every L&D nurse would absolutely love!

 Gifts for nurses after delivery